propan2one/H-moVir/README.md

 When necessary, the genomes were cleaned manually.
 Up to three events were studied: an artifact of a 5' UL sequence, a few small tandem repeat sequences of about 160 bp (polyN) and a location containing a repeat of several Cytosine (polyC).
 All the analyses were performed by computer and the code can be found in [05-Genome_cleaning.md](https://github.com/propan2one/OshV-1-molepidemio/blob/main/src/05-Genome_cleaning.md) file.

+The set of assembled non-redundant genomes can be found at this location: [NR-Asm-genome](https://github.com/propan2one/OshV-1-molepidemio/tree/main/results/NR-Asm-genome)

 ### 06) Phylogenetic analysis

 Once all the NR genomes were assembled and corrected, an alignment using the NR versions of the redundant genomes was performed.
 To do this, the genomes were aligned with each other using the [mafft_MSA.pbs](https://github.com/propan2one/OshV-1-molepidemio/blob/main/src/mafft_MSA.pbs) script and then the tree construction was performed using the [06-inference_iqtree.pbs](https://github.com/propan2one/OshV-1-molepidemio/blob/main/src/06-inference_iqtree.pbs) script (1000 bootstrap).
 The outgroup has been designated as `NR-genome_Abalone_herpesvirus_Taiwan_2005.fasta`.